Elicit AI: Redefining the Research Workflow One Question at a Time

 • Identify knowledge gaps for your literature review

-Clearly, this isn't just another AI tool.
+This isn't just another AI tool.
 So what makes Elicit truly stand apart from the rest?

 Let’s be clear: Elicit isn’t a writing bot or a surface-level summarizer.
-Its differentiator is academic context-awareness.
+Its differentiator is academic context awareness.

 • Limits itself to verifiable academic sources